dwt/browser-automation-comparison/Readme.md

 ## Comparison criteria

-- How simple is it to get going
-- How to switch between headless / gui visible
 - How to select UI elements by id, css, xpath, title, placeholder, label
     - Especially if I don't care what exactly it is (button/ link), textfield/input/ custom?
 - How to express complex search queries (class + text, multiple classes)